syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 //A paragraph can have child elements such as text, image, hyperlink, symbols, etc.,

-//decide the element type using EntityType
+//Decides the element type by using EntityType

 switch (entity.EntityType)